 If you are experiencing ant control issues in the summer, you are most likely seeing foraging ants sent out by the external main colony to scavenge for food.
 This changes context in the winter, however, as any external colonies will be dormant, leaving the reality that you now have an ant colony nested within your home or business.

 Internal colonies can cause many issues, as a large enough infestation of a species like the carpenter ant can cause major damage to your building structure.
 Nests in your walls or floors pose safety hazards in concert with the health risks involved if you find them in your pantry or kitchen.
+If you have an issue with carpenter ants in the winter, it’s because they are warm and active.

 Killing visible ants you see on the spot will only temporarily solve your problem.
 If ants persist during winter months, it would be in your best interest to call in professional ant pest control experts to evaluate, identify, and exclude the source of your ant control problem.